 - About healthy foods and not-so-healthy-foods

-- Reading a recipe, measuring ingredients, and becoming proficient in fractions (think teaspoons and measuring cups)
+- Reading a recipe, measuring ingredients, and becoming proficient with fractions (think teaspoons and measuring cups)

 - How to think about and analyze stories while learning valuable lessons